nerdial/LaravelCRUD/README.md

 laravel-crud
 ============

-a simple powerful artisan command to create crud for laravel in 5 mintues
+a simple powerful artisan command to create crud for laravel in less than 5 mintues
 ----

 > copy commands/crud/ dir to your laravel : app/commands/